Court of Appeal

 (2) cases not reported in the CLRs or NSWLRs; or

-the party must lodge four copies of each authority in the authorities’ box on level 12 of the Supreme Court Building, by 10:00 AM on the business day before the hearing.
+the party must lodge three copies of each authority in the authorities box on level 12 of the Supreme Court Building, by 10.00am on two business days before the hearing.
 Where it is impractical to provide the entire authority, the relevant section or chapter should be provided.
+Where one party will provide a hard copy of an authority (usually the appellant or applicant), the remaining parties should not provide an additional copy of that authority.
+The parties should confer to minimise the duplication of printed authorities and may produce a joint folder of material, rather than separate bundles.

-33. If a party decides to read from a case not included in its list of authorities, copies are to be provided to the Court at the hearing.
-For reported cases, only the headnote and relevant passage are to be copied.
+40. If a party decides to read from a case not included in its list of authorities, copies are to be provided to the Court at the hearing.
+For cases reported in the CLRs or NSWLRs, only the headnote and relevant passage are to be copied.

 NOTE: A separate list of authorities is not required for leave only hearings.